genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/04_event-handler/03_advanced.md

 ---

 ## Custom reply message type

-If you use a custom reply message type, you won’t be able to use the default `ack()` or `validationAck()` functions.
-The custom message type needs to be returned from the method.
+When using eventhandlers, you can specify custom reply message types to be used.
+This will provide more flexibility to your eventhandlers.
+In order to use that, you won’t be able to use the default `ack()` or `validationAck()` functions.
+The custom message type needs to be returned instead.

 For a custom message type called `TradeEvent` defined as: